-The potential reproductive effects of caffeine have been studied in a wide range of animal species.
-Significant reductions in birth weight have been reported in rats repeatedly exposed to caffeine, yet it was not possible to determine whether the reduced birth weight was a direct effect on the foetus or if it was secondary to a maternal effect (decreased maternal bodyweight).
-A study in monkeys reported high rates of still births and miscarriages after exposure to caffeine.
-However, the serum metabolite of caffeine and metabolic enzyme for caffeine differs between monkeys and humans, hence for a given dose of caffeine the systemic exposure for monkeys is likely to be higher and the study may be less relevant for the assessment of caffeine in humans.
+5. The potential reproductive effects of caffeine have been studied in a wide range of animal species.
+Significant reductions in birth weight have been reported in rats repeatedly exposed to caffeine at 12.5 mg/kg bw per day and higher, yet it was not possible to determine whether the reduced birth weight was a direct effect on the fetus or if it was secondary to a maternal effect (decreased maternal bodyweight).
+A study in Cynomolgus monkeys reported high rates of still births and miscarriages after exposure to caffeine.
+However, the serum metabolite of caffeine and metabolic enzyme for caffeine differ between Cynomolgus monkeys and humans, hence for a given dose of caffeine the systemic exposure in the monkeys is likely to be higher and the study may be less relevant for the assessment of caffeine in humans.

-In human studies caffeine consumption was reported to be associated with foetal growth restriction (FGR), reduced birth weight, miscarriages or an increased risk of still birth at caffeine consumption \geq 300 mg per day.
+6. In human studies caffeine consumption was reported to be associated with fetal growth restriction (FGR), reduced birth weight, miscarriages or an increased risk of still birth at caffeine consumption $\geq$ 300 mg per day (approximately $\geq$ 5 mg/kg bw).
 However, the data gave no indication of a threshold level of exposure below which there was no risk, hence a conclusion on the relation of risk to level of exposure (dose/response) is not possible.
 Most of the available human studies assessed caffeine intakes at various stages of pregnancy through dietary questionnaires and calculated intakes by multiplying the number of servings by an estimated caffeine content, potentially influencing the accuracy of the data.

-Table X Summary of the strengths and weaknesses of the data on caffeine and the influence of the lines of evidence on the overall conclusion.
+Table 1: Summary of the strengths and weaknesses of the data on caffeine and the influence of the lines of evidence on the overall conclusion.